dfaroughy/JetDiffusion/README.md

-# JetDiffusion
+# Jet Diffusion
-Diffusion for Jets
+Diffusion model for Jets

+## installation

+1. Create a new `conda` environment.
+2. clone repo and then:
+`pip install -e .`